MarieCHessler/yoga-and-more/README.md

 ***

-The references mentioned in this section have been used when it comes to content and media.
-Special thanks to are also added.
+The references mentioned in this section have been used for content and media.
+Special thanks are also in order.

 ### Content
 * **Help with solution for issue with H2 background colors gathering at top of page** <br>